R2U2/r2u2/GUI/README.md

 # Web MLTL Compiler
 Web app for C2PO/R2U2 resource estimation and visualization.
-To run the GUI:
+To run the GUI locally:

 1. Change directory to `GUI` using `cd r2u2/GUI`
 1. Install requirements via `pip install -r requirements.txt`
 2. Run the GUI using `python3 run.py`

+To run the GUI in a Docker environment, see the instructions [here](https://zenodo.org/records/7889284).

 ## GUI Description